G2Pavon/studiomdlPlusPlus/README.md

 ## studiomdl++

-This is a C++ port forked from fnky studiomdl
+This is a C++ fork of fnky studiomdl

 - Removed unused code
 - 64 bit